 And while you think it’s all fun and games zipping across the water on a motorized vehicle, riders are surprised to learn what a great cardiovascular workout it can be.
 From improving endurance to strengthening muscles and even learning to maintain balance, burning calories may never get any easier than this.

-So we’ve provided you with the history of when jet skiing came into the picture and the knowledge of how these extreme watersport goes about its business.
-Now let’s take this a step further by offering you a comparison with another extreme watersport and let you decide which one is up your alley.
-Invented almost 30 year ago by a surfer named Tony Finn who was probably looking to find an alternate mode of activity, wakeboarding was first named the Skurfer since it resembled a cross between surfing and water skiing.
-How it differs from jet skiing is that this particular sport involves the riders to stand one one short, thick wakeboard and continue to maintain their balance as they ride the wake caused by the speed of a motorboat.
+So we’ve provided you with the history of when jet skiing came into the picture and the knowledge of how this extreme watersport goes about its business.
+Now let’s take this a step further by offering you a comparison with another extreme watersport and let you decide which one is up to your alley.
+Invented almost 30 years ago by a surfer named Tony Finn who was probably looking to find an alternate mode of activity, wakeboarding was first named the Skurfer since it resembled a cross between surfing and water skiing.
+How it differs from jet skiing is that this particular sport involves the riders to stand one short, thick wakeboard and continue to maintain their balance as they ride the wake caused by the speed of a motorboat.
 So where on a jet ski you are the one controlling speed and direction, on a wakeboard you are left at the mercy of the driver to steer you in the right direction.
 Whether you hold on with one hand or two, that’s up to you.

 While Dubai may already be very well known as a popular destination for desert activities, it is also causing a stir with its offerings of extreme water sports like flyboarding and jet skiing.
 So when you get your adrenaline itch next, let the qualified and enthusiastic instructors at Ride in Dubai assist you in learning to flyboard or jet ski within a safe and fun environment.